CHBToken/chbtokenV5.x/README.md

 1. The fees to sign and upload are set at a fixed rate of 5 EUR per 10MB document per year (after the initial 10MB file size).
 2. Users can choose between 1 and 10 years storage for documents within CHBToken.
-3. Fees are deducted driectly as CHBToken from within the User's Wallet.
+3. Fees are deducted directly as CHBToken from within the User's Wallet.

 `After the selected time period ends documents are automatically removed unless the user chooses to renew the document for a new storage period`